apache/cloudstack-documentation/source/adminguide/storage.rst

 Runtime Behavior of Primary Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Root volumes are created automatically when a virtual machine is
+Root volumes are created automatically when an Instance is
 created.
-Root volumes are deleted when the VM is destroyed.
+Root volumes are deleted when the Instance is destroyed.
 Data volumes
-can be created and dynamically attached to VMs.
+can be created and dynamically attached to Instances.
 Data volumes are not
-deleted when VMs are destroyed.
+deleted when Instances are destroyed.

 Administrators should monitor the capacity of primary storage devices
 and add additional primary storage as needed.
 See :ref:`add-primary-storage`.